Dean's Executive Advisory Board

 Meredith Brunen

-Vice President for University Advancement, University of West Georgia
+Vice President of University Advancement, Hendrix College

 John Buckwalter